 So with my recent photos on this particular lens, I’ve been shooting at f13.
 You might be thinking there will be less DOF at f13, but once you apply post sharping, everything turns out really nice.

 My area of focus in this shot was the rock in the foreground, which was only 2 to 3 feet from the lens.
 Yet the pier in the background also remains in focus because of the nature of this ultrawide lens.

 About The Shot – ‘Malibu Gold’

 This Landscape Photo was taken near the Malibu Pier in Malibu California.
-It was an extreme high tide so I was able to capture the waves interacted with the foreground rock formation.
+It was an extremely high tide so I was able to capture the waves interacting with the foreground rock formation.
 The lighting and time of day made the rock look almost like gold.